Presage-Security/SmartSpectra-iOS-App/README.md

 The Swift Package Manager (SPM) is a tool for managing the distribution of Swift code.
 It automates the process of downloading, compiling, and linking dependencies.

 To add SmartSpectra iOS SDK as a dependency to your Xcode project using SPM, follow either of these two sets of steps within Xcode:

-    Method 1:
+- Method 1:
 Go to File -> "Add Package Dependencies..."
 In the "Search or Enter Package URL" field, enter the URL "https://github.com/Presage-Security/SmartSpectra-iOS-SDK" For the "Dependency Rule," select "Branch" and then "main."
 For "Add to Target," select your project.

+- Method 2: Open your project in Xcode.
+Select your project in the Project Navigator, then click on the project in the Project/Targets Pane.
+Go to the Package Dependencies Tab, then click the "+" button
+   - **Note**: Some Version of Xcode Navigate to File > Swift Packages > Add Package Dependency Paste the repository URL for SmartSpectra iOS SDK in the search bar and press Enter.
+URL is https://github.com/Presage-Security/SmartSpectra-iOS-SDK.
+Select Add Package

 **Note: Select feat/60_second_sdk for the branch if wanting 60 second measurements.**

-    Method 2:
-    1. Open your project in Xcode.
-    2. Select your project in the Project Navigator, then click on the project in the Project/Targets Pane.
-    2. Go to the Package Dependencies Tab, then click the "+" button
-       - **Note**: Some Version of Xcode Navigate to File > Swift Packages > Add Package Dependency
-    3. Paste the repository URL for SmartSpectra iOS SDK in the search bar and press Enter.
-URL is https://github.com/Presage-Security/SmartSpectra-iOS-SDK
-    4. Select Add Package

 ## API Key